Ethelbald, the eldest surviving son of King Ethelwulf and his first wife, Osburh, was born around 831-834.

 He seems to have been greatly mourned by his people, although Bishop Asser describes him as being "headstrong and arbitrary" It should be remembered, however, that he evoked the censure of the church through his uncanonical marriage, making Asser's opinion of the King a highly biased one.

-After Ethelbald's death, Judith of France sold her properties in Wessex and returned to France, where her outraged father, Charles the Bald, sent her to the Monastery at Senlis.
+After Ethelbald's death, Judith of France sold her properties in Wessex and returned to her native France, where her outraged father, Charles the Bald, sent her to the Monastery at Senlis.
 At around around Christmas time 861, Judith eloped with Baldwin, later Count of Flanders.
 Judith's father was furious and ordered his bishops to excommunicate the couple.
 They later fled to the court of Judith's cousin Lothair II of Lotharingia for protection, before going to Pope Nicholas I to plead their case.
 The Pope asked Judith's father to accept the union as legally binding and welcome the young couple into his circle, which ultimately he eventually did.
 The couple then returned to France and Judith was officially married for a third time at Auxerre in 863.

 Through her third marriage Judith was the ancestress of another Queen of England, Matilda of Flanders (circa 1031 - 2 November 1083) the daughter of Baldwin V, Count of Flanders and the consort of England's first Norman King, William the Conqueror.
 Baldwin II, Count of Flanders, (died 918) one of Judith's sons by Baldwin married Elfthryth, a daughter of Ethelbald's brother, Alfred the Great.